 The Federal Writers Project was first operated under journalist and theatrical producer Henry Alsberg, and later John D. Newsome, who were charged with employing writers, editors, historians, researchers, art critics, archaeologists, geologists, and cartographers.
 Some 6,600 individuals were employed by the project compiling local and cultural histories, oral histories, children’s books, and other works.

 The most well-known of these publications were the 48 state guides to America known as the American Guide Series.
-These books contained detailed histories of each state with descriptions of every city and town; as well as state’s history and culture, automobile tours of important attractions, and a portfolio of photographs.
+These books contained detailed histories of each state with descriptions of every city and town; as well as the state’s history and culture, automobile tours of important attractions, and a portfolio of photographs.

 In each state, a Writer’s Project staff was formed with editors and field workers.
 Some offices had as many as 150 people working, a majority of whom were women.
 Staff also included several well-known authors of the time and helped to launch the literary careers of others.

 Though the project produced useful work in the many oral histories collected from residents throughout the United States, it had its critics from the beginning, with many saying it was the federal government’s attempt to “democratize American culture.”
 Though most works were apolitical, this was not always the case, as writers who supported political themes sometimes voiced their positions in their writings.
-This led some state legislatures to strongly oppose some projects and in a few states the American Guide Series books were printed only minimally.
+This led some state legislatures to strongly oppose some projects and in a few states, and the American Guide Series books were printed only minimally.

 As the Project continued into the late thirties, criticism continued and several Congressmen were intent on shutting down the enterprise.
 In October 1939, federal funding for the project ended, due to the Administration’s need for a larger defense budget.
 However, the program was permitted to continue under state sponsorship until 1943.